-- Endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - Provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - Ensure that the premises meet the requirements of the Disability Discrimination Act 1995 and all other relevant legislation, and that it is welcoming and inclusive. - Support the Benefice Safeguarding Officer and Deputy in their work and in any action they may need to take in order to protect children and vulnerable adults. - The Leadership agrees not to allow the document to be copied by other organisations.
+- Endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - Provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - Ensure that the premises meet the requirements of the Disability Discrimination Act 1995 and all other relevant legislation, and that it is welcoming and inclusive. - Support the Benefice Safeguarding Officer and Deputy in their work and in any action they may need to take in order to protect children and vulnerable adults. - File a copy of the policy and practice guidelines with the Diocesan Safeguarding Adviser and CCPAS.
+The Leadership agrees not to allow the document to be copied by other organisations.

-All parish clergyLicensed Lay Ministers and Readers, PCC members and employees whose work involves children or vulnerable adults, will attend Diocesan Safeguarding training within the first year of their ministry and thereafter every 3 years.
+All parish clergy, and PCC employees whose work involves children or vulnerable adults, will attend Diocesan Safeguarding training within the first year of their ministry and thereafter every 3 years.
+All trainee readers, licensed evangelists, lay pastoral ministers, licensed lay workers should attend Safeguarding training before licensing.